Filtered Data

 What It Shows

 A filter expression input field is at the top of the tab.
-You can enter additional conditions to further narrow down the displayed data.
-The syntax is the same SQL-like expressions used by Data Table filters.
+You can enter additional conditions to further narrow down the data copied when the tab was opened.
+Changes to the source data are not reflected in this tab.
+The syntax is the same as Data Table filters.

 When an additional filter is applied, the filtered row count is displayed.
 For example, if the original data has 44 rows and the additional filter narrows it to 30, "Showing 30 of 44 rows (filtered)" is shown.